UMass-Embodied-AGI/CHAIC/README.md

 def act(self, obs):
 ```

 The function **reset** is used for initializing the agent at the beginning of the episode.
 It receives two arguments: 'obs' is the initial observation of the agent, and 'info' is the information of the task.
-The information contains the names of all the possible objects, the goal position and id, the name of rooms, etc.
+The information contains the names of all the possible objects, the goal location, rooms, etc.

 The function **act** is the core part of the agent.
 It determines the next action of the agent.
-It receives the current observation from the environment, and returns the action.
+It receives the current observation from the environment and returns the action.
 Each action should be a dictionary and set its "type" key to an integer between 0 and 8, each refers to a certain type of action:

 - 0: move forward by 0.5 meters
 - 1: turn left by 15 degrees
 - 2: turn right by 15 degrees
-- 3: pick up an object, it should contain another key named 'object' whose value is the id of object to pick, together with a key named 'arm' representing which hand to pick. 'left' for left hand, 'right' for right hand.
+- 3: pick up an object, it should contain another key named 'object' whose value is the id of the object to pick, together with a key named 'arm' representing which hand to pick. 'left' for left hand, 'right' for right hand.
 - 4: put the object in one hand to the container in the other hand.
-- 5: put the object in one hand on some surface, it should contain a key named 'object' whose value is the id of object to put on its surface, together with a key named 'arm' representing which hand to put.
+- 5: put the object in one hand on some surface, it should contain a key named 'object' whose value is the id of the object to put on its surface, together with a key named 'arm' representing which hand to put.
-- 6: send message, which would never be used.
+- 6: send message, that would never be used.
 - 7: remove obstacle, it should contain another key named 'object' whose value is the id of obstacle to pick, together with a key named 'arm' representing which hand to pick.
 - 8: wait for several frames, it should contain a key named 'delay' indicating the number of frames to wait.

 We provide an example in ``agent/example_agent.py``.
 If you have any other questions, please refer to that example first.

-To evaluate your agent on a certain task, you should create a script like the following.
+To evaluate your agent on a certain task, create a script like the following.

 ```bash
 bash scripts/test.sh